joeyharbert/ruby-battlesnake/README.md

 ### Move in a Random AVAILABLE Direction

 The player class provides a method `available_directions` which only returns directions to spaces that are empty, or contain happy things like food.
+This is not fool-proof; each player is asked for their move before any players' moves are made.
+So two players can decide to move into the same square, causing a collision.

 ~~~ruby
 def move